 FREQUENTLY ASKED QUESTIONS

-Q.) How long is the internship?
-What are the starting and ending dates for the internship program?
+Q.) What are the start and end dates of the program?

 Q.) How much is the compensation?

 A stipend of $2,000 is provided upon completing the internship.
 Additional resources are available if funding is an obstacle to participation.

 To be eligible for WLP, the applicant must be an undergraduate student and have completed at least their first year of college by the start of the internship.
 Undergraduate students who will graduate in Winter 2020 or Spring 2021 are eligible to apply.
 We do not accept high school or graduate students.